andynet/CUP_classification/snakemake_pipeline/README.md

 # How to use: \\

-`conda install -c bioconda snakemake-minimal`
-`conda install bwa`
-`conda install -c anaconda graphviz`
+`conda install snakemake-minimal bwa graphviz samtools picard bcftools`